 Warning Citations are issued for first time violations in timed, on-street parking zones, parking within a designated loading zone, and parking or stopping in a no-parking zone.
-Warning Citations are never issued for violations such as parking in a loading zone, fire lane or illegally parking in a disabled space.
+Warning Citations are never issued for violations such as parking in a fire lane or illegally parking in a disabled space.
 Also, if a vehicle remains parked in violation after a warning citation has been issued, a parking citation with a monetary fine may be subsequently issued, up to three citations per day.

 Repeat parking violators who receive multiple citations daily may receive escalating fines.
 The first violation is $20, the second violation within the same day increases to $30, and the third and subsequent violation on the same day are $45.
 This fine structure works to discourage repeat violations and to encourage motorists to secure proper off-street parking for long term parking needs.

 The Code of the City of Roanoke 20-67 (g) states that… It shall be unlawful for any person to park a vehicle or motorcycle under the person’s control to be parked for a time period longer than that specified on regulatory traffic signs without either: (1) moving the vehicle a minimum of 500 feet from the parking space or zone, or (2) vacating the original parking space or zone for ten (10) minutes.
 This helps keep short term parking available for everyone and its important to business and visitors alike.